Burundi

-HealthNet TPO has been active in Burundi since 2000, providing mental health and psychosocial support to people affected by conflict, child soldiers, refugees and survivors of sexual and gender-based violence.
+HealthNet TPO has been active in Burundi since 2000, providing mental health and psychosocial support to people affected by conflict, refugees and survivors of sexual and gender-based violence.
 More than 20 years later, we continue to strengthen the Burundian health system, so that it can meet the specific health and psychosocial needs of the Burundian population.

 Burundi is one of the fragile states in the East Africa Community.
 Almost 65% of the population lives in poverty and 72% earn less than 1.90 USD per day.
 The 2015 socio-political crisis had negative effects on the country, particularly on public finances and the formal sector and has had a direct impact on health and education.